0xxCodemonkey/SecretNET.Learn/Secret_University/Articles/How_to_write_native_App_overview.md

 Next we implement the ``InitSmartContract`` method.

-:information_source: **When interacting with a blockchain that changes its state you will need to have an wallet that signs the transactions and pays for the gasfees.** This is in contrast to just query the chain e.g. get the balance of an account.
+:information_source: **When interacting with a blockchain that changes its state you will need to have an wallet that signs the transactions and pays for the gas fees.** This is in contrast to just query the chain e.g. get the balance of an account.

 Since we change the state of the chain (create a new instance), we need to use a transaction and pay fees.
 To get an estimate how much the transaction will cost you can use the [``Tx.Simulate``](https://0xxcodemonkey.github.io/SecretNET/html/AllMembers.T-SecretNET.Tx.TxClient.htm) method on the Secret.NET client.
 In this example we use the ``AlwaysSimulateTransactions`` in ``CreateClientOptions`` when initializing the Secret.NET client, thus the client will simulate all transactions before sending, to get the estimated gas fees.